 How about the fact that I have, to this point, had a pattern of making a lot of typos.
 How might that be a good thing?
 It provides me an opportunity to own my shit.
 Yep, I made that error.
 (There are probably several in this post or have been edited out by my team).
 So, I have an opportunity to practice two of my paramount requirements for my work – being authentic and accountable.

 The point is that whatever you think, you’re right.
 If you think it’s a problem, you’ll subconsciously make it one.
 If you think it’s a gift, you’ll use it to your advantage.
 These are part of your inventory of resources.
 USE EVERYTHING.

 The more you judge, reject and denounce pieces of you, the more you’re ignoring your gifts, avoiding your wholeness, and decreasing your ability to win.
 The instant you release the judgment around these things, you empower yourself to take hold of more of your secret weapons – resources – and better equip yourself to achieve your goals.

 What secret weapons have you been ignoring?
 How are you going to employ them?
-Share your ideas/suggestions on Facebook!
-And for inspirational messages (or random goofy stuff) follow me on Twitter, and get more “behind the scenes” stuff on Instagram!
+Share your ideas/suggestions on our Facebook page!
+And for inspirational messages (or random goofy stuff) follow us on Twitter, and get more “behind the scenes” stuff on Instagram!